Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Results and Discussion

-We superimpose the real time pairings from an online controller as colored dots to the table of historical statistics.
+We assume `ideal' pairings are available and superimpose the real time pairings from an online controller as colored dots to the table.
 This offers an effective visualization approach to analyze the current LP constraints in relation to historical precedence.
 Green dots indicate `ideal' pairings that match the controller's design intent.
 Yellow dots flag `non-deal' pairings for review, implying that the MV is incorrectly clamped or paired with an undesired CV.
-Note that a clear understanding of the controller's objectives is needed to determine if a pairing is `ideal'.
-A pairing is considered `ideal' if it aligns with the controller's design intent, even if it is not the most frequent pair found in $\mathcal{S}_1$.
+Red dots show lower-ranked CVs that were given up due to LP infeasibilities, which warrant further engineering investigations to understand the reasons why.
+We emphasize that a pairing is considered `ideal' if it aligns with the controller's design intent, even if it is not the most frequent pair found in $\mathcal{S}_1$.
 Conversely, a historically frequent pairing in $\mathcal{S}_1$ does not necessarily mean it is ideal.
+For industrial LP-MPC controllers, just because the controller is `ON' with a high uptime, it does not necessarily mean that it is running effectively.

-For an infeasible CV represented by a red dot, the historical data in the table would show which MV was paired with it.
-For situations where the original design intent may be unclear, such as MV17, the historical summary in the table provides a baseline reference for how the controller has typically operated.
-By reducing the MV17 low limit, it is possible to provide immediate feedback showing how the MV17 degree of freedom is used in the current environment.
+Even if the original design intent is unclear, the historical constraints in the table provides a baseline reference for how the controller has typically behaved.
+For example in MV17, by reducing the MV17 low limit to provide constraint relief, it is possible to provide immediate feedback to operators showing how the MV17 degree of freedom is used in the current active constraint set.
+As another online example, if there is a pairing reassignment of the steam MV to another unusual CV such as the column's dP, it could indicate flooding or hydraulic limitations.
+By observing how pairings are reassigned in real-time, operators and engineers would immediately understand why the controller is cutting steam.